dscamiss/blog/content/posts/input-derivative-recurrence-lstm.md

 The literature is full of claims that the LSTM architecture is well-adapted to learning input-output dependence over long time lags, and there is a large amount of empirical evidence supporting this claim.
-Nevertheless, I couldn't find a proof of this claim, at least not in the form of a *direct analysis of input-output sensitivity*.
+Nevertheless, I couldn't find a proof of this claim, at least not in the form of a direct analysis of input-output sensitivity.
 In this post, we get the ball rolling on a direct analysis.
 First, we derive a recurrence relation which relates the input-output sensitivities over arbitrarily long time lags.
 Then, we use the recurrence relation to show that a particular arrangement of hidden states